EdenWise/hjcrc/HJCSIC.md

-*To be a citizen the best thing to fear is myself.
-Free has been made available in most of our lives that will tend us to power through our sexual disposition.* | *Civilization is only good behavior.*
+*To be a citizen the best thing to fear is myself---free has been made available in most lives that will tend us to gain power through our sexual disposition.* | *Civilization is only good behavior.*

 # How the Judeo-Christian System Influences Civilization (Part 1) http://tinyurl.com/HJCR1 https://bit.ly/HJCSIC